08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 programming languages, such as R or Python, used in data analysis?
 Answer this based on your personal experience, highlighting your proficiency
 * How do you handle large datasets?
-ANS :- Handling large datasets involves using efficient data storage and processing techniques, such as SQL databases, para lel computing, or cloud-based solutions, and optimizing code and algorithms for performance.
+Handling large datasets involves using efficient data storage and processing techniques, such as SQL databases, para lel computing, or cloud-based solutions, and optimizing code and algorithms for performance.